The Designer's Nightmare: Why Your Feedback Loops Are Too Slow

 The Psychology of Iteration Speed

-Research on creative work shows that feedback latency directly impacts design quality.
+In creative work, feedback latency directly impacts design quality—because it breaks flow and erodes context.
 Here's why:

 - Flow state: Designers do their best work in uninterrupted focus periods.
 Waiting for feedback interrupts flow.